deeztek/deeztek-docker/Linux/nextcloud-spreed-signaling/README.md

 ## General Requirements

-Spreed standalone signaling server requires that you have a fully updated Ubuntu 18.04 (also tested successfully on Ubuntu 20.04) machine with Docker and Docker Compose.
+Spreed standalone signaling server requires that you have a fully updated Ubuntu 18.04 (also tested successfully on Ubuntu 20.04) machine with Docker and Docker Compose as well as a fully functioning Nextcloud installation.

 ## Prerequisites